dnanexus/pindel/Readme.md

 <!-- dx-header -->
-# Pindel (DNAnexus Platform App
+# Pindel v.0.2.5a1 (DNAnexus Platform App)

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see https://wiki.dnanexus.com/.
 <!-- /dx-header -->
-This app implements the Pindel tool (version 0.2.4t) for detection of structural variants (large deletions, medium sized insertions, inversions, tandem duplications, etc).
-For more information about the Pindel tool, please visit http://gmt.genome.wustl.edu/pindel/0.2.4/index
+This app implements the Pindel tool (version 0.2.5a1) for detection of structural variants (large deletions, medium sized insertions, inversions, tandem duplications, etc).
 ##Versions
-This app uses Pindel v.0.2.4t and Samtools v.0.1.19
+This app uses Pindel v.0.2.5a1 and Samtools v.0.1.19

 ##Pindel Help
-Pindel version 0.2.5a, July 2 2013.
+Pindel version 0.2.5a1, July 23 2013.

-Program:   pindel (detection of indels and structural variations) Pindel version 0.2.5a, July 2 2013.
+Program:   pindel (detection of indels and structural variations) Pindel version 0.2.5a1, July 23 2013.
 Contact:   Kai Ye <kye@genome.wustl.edu>

 Usage:     pindel -f <reference.fa> -p <pindel_input>